 If you enjoy local traditions and have had your fill of Labskaus, Hamburg’s culinary speciality, why not splurge on a bowl of lobster bisque in the hotel’s fine-dining Atlantic Restaurant?
 The delicious recipe dates from the year the hotel first opened its doors.

-Read more reviews of the Hotel Atlantic Kempinski Hamburg on Tripadvisor*
+Read more reviews and check prices for the Hotel Atlantic Hamburg on Booking.com.

 Best Western Premier Alsterkrug Hotel, Hamburg